Skip to main content

 Model Registry & Verdicts

 The homelab runs a curated set of local models on the Mac Studio.
-Through systematic dogfooding and structured evaluations, each model has been assigned specific roles and capability boundaries:
+Through systematic dogfooding and structured evaluations, each model has been assigned specific roles and capability boundaries.
+The size/config column records the profile each model was evaluated under — see the section above for what is deployed.

 Evaluation Methodology